Abderrahman-byte/Spyware-Server/README.md

 - [x] keylogs buffers and save them to a database or a file
 - [x] Save sent data to database
 - [ ] Save screen shots
+- [ ] Create thread to fetch screen shots and save them

 ## Author :